tkhq/qos/docs/testing-harness-spec.md

 - Shared test: runner-agnostic Rust test logic.
 It can request an app, probe returned endpoints, verify responses, and report pass/fail.
-- Builder: component that produces or locates host binaries, pivot binaries, EIFs, container images, and metadata.
+- Builder: component that produces or locates host binaries, pivot binaries, rootfs/kernel inputs, container images, and metadata.
 It owns freshness and cache checks.
 - Host runner: component that runs host-side code such as `qos_host`, boot client logic, and HTTP probing.
 - Enclave runner: component that runs the enclave/app side, such as QEMU, Docker, or TVC.
+- Runtime socket: the control-plane transport between a host runner and an enclave runner.
+Supported shapes are vsock, Unix socket, TCP, or an external control URL.
+Unix sockets only apply when both sides share the same kernel;
+  QEMU guests and macOS hosts require vsock or an explicit TCP proxy/forward.
 - Top-level runner: implementation of the shared test runner trait.
 It composes one builder, one host runner, and one enclave runner.
-- Full QEMU EIF: high-fidelity QEMU runner that boots a StageX-built Nitro-style EIF/init path.
+- Reproducible Plain QEMU: high-fidelity local QEMU runner that boots a StageX-built rootfs/pivot package with a normal QEMU kernel and user-networked TCP forwarding.
 - Lightweight QEMU: QEMU runner that avoids StageX and uses local, non-reproducible cross-compiled artifacts for developer speed.
 - Docker runner: runner that uses Docker for the app/enclave side, or optionally